 - December 15

-- PhD in Architecture, Master of Architecture, Master of Science in Architecture, Master of City Planning, Master of Landscape Architecture + Environmental Planning, Master of Urban Design
+- Master of City Planning (MCP), Master of Landscape Architecture & Environmental Planning (MLA), Master of Urban Design (MUD)

 For admissions criteria, application deadlines, and more, visit the admission page of the department you wish to apply to.